-Unlike petrol or diesel cars, you can 're-fuel' your electric car from the comfort of your own home by installing a home wallbox.
+Unlike petrol or diesel vans, you can 're-fuel' your electric van from the comfort of your own home or work place by installing a wallbox.

-If you have a private driveway or off-street parking, you may be able to install a home wallbox that you can use to do the majority of your charging.
+If you have a private driveway or off-street parking, you may be able to install a wallbox that you can use to do the majority of your charging.

-Most people's houses have an electricity supply capable of supporting a 7kW home wallbox.
-A 7kW wallbox will charge a Renault ZOE with Z.E.
-50 battery from 0-100% in about 9.5 hours but the likelihood is you won't be charging from flat to full very much, just topping up, as and when you need.
+Most people's houses or work places have an electricity supply capable of supporting a 7kW wallbox.
+A 7kW wallbox will charge a Renault ZOE Van with Z.E.
+50 battery from 0-100% in about 9.5 hours and about 6 hours for both KANGOO Z.E. and MASTER Z.E. with Z.E.
+33 battery but the likelihood is you won't be charging from flat to full very much, just topping up, as and when you need.

-Charging from home really is the simplest, cheapest and most convenient way to charge your electric car.
-Pull up on your driveway, plug your car in and leave it to top itself up whilst you enjoy your evening.
+Charging from home or work really is the simplest, cheapest and most convenient way to charge your electric van.
+Pull up, plug your van in and leave it to top itself up whilst you get on with the rest of your day!

-How much will it cost to charge my car at home?
+How much will it cost to charge my van?

-The good news is, charging your electric car at home is the most cost effective way unless you are lucky enough to come across a free charging station at work or out and about!
+The good news is, charging your electric van at home or work is the most cost effective way unless you are lucky enough to come across a free charging station when you are out and about!